sora-xor/sora-docs/src/evm.md

 The SORA network is connected to the Ethereum mainnet via the [HASHI Bridge](https://polkaswap.io/#/bridge/).
-Although currently there is only one network supported (ETH), the HASHI bridge will also feature connectivity to multiple EVM-based networks, as well as Substrate networks.
+Although currently there is only one network supported (ETH), in the future the HASHI bridge will also feature connectivity to multiple EVM-based networks, as well as Substrate networks.

 🚧 This chapter is currently under construction as more networks and